adaptiveprotocols/adaptiveprotocols.github.io/careers/recruiter.md

 bodyclass: job
 published: true
 ---
-## Company
-Adaptiva is a leading, global enterprise systems management company headquartered in Kirkland, WA.
-Our breakthrough peer-to-peer distributed computing technology is trusted by hundreds of large enterprises around the world.
-Our environment and culture incorporate our four core values: Integrity, Excellence, Work Ethic, and Dignity of Labor.
-As an employer, we offer above-market compensation structures, industry-leading benefits packages, and incredible learning and growth opportunities, in a fast-paced and collaborative environment.

 ## Job Summary
 We are a fast-growing and extremely successful enterprise software company, seeking a strong Technical Recruiter to help us double the size of our software development team, and beyond.